darkfall/ShowInEditor/readme.md

     When the member is an array, compress the array layout into a horizontal group to save space.
 Only supports primitive types.

+* IsButton

+    When the member is a method, making a button in the inspector instead of showing the result of the method call

+* ButtonGroup

+    When the member is a method and its a button, group the button horizontally by the group index.
+Default is -1 means no group at all.

 __Nested Object__

 If you want custom structs/classes/components also showing in the inspector, the type of the object must also be decorated by the [ShowInEditor] attribute.
 For example: